Getting Started on Heroku with Ruby

 $ cd ruby-getting-started

-You now have a functioning git repository that contains a simple application as well as a Gemfile
+You now have a functioning git repository that contains a simple application.
+It includes a Gemfile

 Using a dyno and a database to complete this tutorial counts towards your usage.
 Delete your app, and database as soon as you’re done to control costs.

-The Ruby buildpack auto-provisions a Mini Heroku Postgres database for your app.
-By default, apps use Eco dynos if you are subscribed to Eco.
+Apps use Eco dynos if you’re subscribed to Eco by default.
 Otherwise, it defaults to Basic dynos.
-The Eco dynos plan is shared across all Eco dynos in your account and is recommended if you plan on deploying many small apps to Heroku.
+The Eco dynos plan is shared across all Eco dynos in your account.
+It’s recommended if you plan on deploying many small apps to Heroku.
 Learn more here.
 Eligible students can apply for platform credits through our Heroku for GitHub Students program.

-Create an app on Heroku, which prepares Heroku to receive your source code.
+Create an app on Heroku to prepare the platform to receive your source code:

 $ heroku create